noir-lang/noir/docs/docs/sdk/usage/withdraw.md

 Fees for withdrawals are calculated using a similar method as for [registrations](register#calculating-fees), deposits and [transfers](transfer#transfer-fees), but using the `getWithdrawalFees` method.

+`getWithdrawalFees` has a second optional argument `reciepient?: EthAddress`.
+This is used to check if the recipient address is a contract wallet, for which the fees are higher.

 ### Executing a Withdrawal

 A withdrawal setup and execution looks like this: